pantelitsaleonidou20/FL-Online-content-moderation/README.md

-# FL Online content moderation
+# Differentially Private Federated Learning for privacy-preserving Online content moderation

 This is the repository of the scripts used for the experimental evaluation of the work "Privacy–Preserving Online Content Moderation: A Federated
 Learning Use Case".